Student Support Services

 - Testing Lab

 The University libraries offer patrons the opportunity to explore, create and discover in environments that are packed with resources, technology and spaces for quiet or collaborative research and study.
 Currently, access to library facilities is limited to Texas State affiliates with a valid University ID card.
 All floors of the Alkek Library and the Round Rock Campus Library are open on a modified schedule.
-Face coverings are required in the Alkek Library except when alone in study rooms.
 The University Libraries have also developed a Remote Services Guide.
 Librarians from both the San Marcos and Round Rock campuses are available to chat via email or phone.
 For assistance with online resources or library services, please contact the Ask a Librarian service or call 512-245-2686 during library open hours.

 COMM Lab coaches work one-on-one with undergraduate and graduate students to practice delivering presentations for classes, 3MT and academic conferences.
 The lab also offers personalized instruction to students experiencing communication apprehension or "stage fright".
 The COMM Lab is now seeing students exclusively online.
 This will be done through Zoom.
 For more information and to make an appointment, visit the COMM Lab webpage.